By David Young and Michelle Devane, PA

 Mrs Dodds also highlighted that the Stormont Executive’s delayed high street voucher scheme is set to start operating at the end of the summer, with every adult in Northern Ireland eligible for a £100 (€114.88) prepaid card to spend in the local retail sector.

 “Today’s a really good day for the economy,” she said.

 “Our shops are opening, our hospitality is able to open outdoors, our self-contained accommodation is opening, we’re announcing the high street voucher scheme.”

 Mrs Dodds added that “1.4 million people in Northern Ireland will be entitled to a prepaid card, which will give them £100 to spend in the shops, it’s an investment in local businesses, in local shops here in Northern Ireland.

 “This is a huge investment in the high street, in retail, because retail has suffered enormously during the pandemic, and with this almost vicious cycle of lockdowns.”

-Licensed and unlicensed hospitality premises can now serve customers in outdoors settings in groups of six from no more than two householders.
+Licensed and unlicensed hospitality premises can now serve customers in outdoors settings in groups of six from no more than two households.

-It means publicans and restauranteurs who have outdoor space can resume operating.
+It means publicans and restaurateurs who have outdoor space can resume operating.

 Curfews on takeaways and off-licences have been removed while gyms and swimming pools can reopen for individual activities.